General Data Protection Regulation

 However, AF remains the data controller, ensures the security of the personal data referred to in the present policy and ensures that data subjects can exercise their rights, even if they are processed by persons in a country governed by different laws regarding the protection of privacy.

 14. Subcontractors and responsibility for the processing of data

 AF may be required to share information with other entities, eg business partners (including AF Subcontractors referred to in point 3), financial institutions, transport companies, postal services or administrations such as customs, public bodies such as the NSSO (National Social Security Office), the FPS (Federal Public Service) Employment, Labour inspectorate, the FPS Finance, social secretariats, insurance companies (including group insurance), leasing companies, cloud providers, the manager and the hosting provider of the website, embassies, … who play a role of subcontractor or separate controller in the processing of data collected by AF.

 When the receiving entities process personal data for AF’s account and under its guidelines, they are considered as subcontractors.

 They have a responsibility to comply with the obligations which they are required to adhere to as subcontractors.
 AF therefore asks them to provide details of the measures they have taken to comply with the GDPR and to ensure that their contracts are adjusted in accordance with the requirements of the Regulations and this policy.

-For the performance of its contracts, AF making available to its subcontractor CSP a secure and personalized access to its ERP system, the latter also agrees to comply with this policy it endorses.
+For the performance of its contracts, AF making available to its subcontractor CSP and ACRJ a secure and personalized access to its ERP system, the latter also agrees to comply with this policy their endorses.